Sporting CP: Sporting CP B

 Sporting CP B is the reserve football team of Sporting CP and it currently plays in the Liga Portugal 2.

 Sporting CP Youth Academy

 Sporting CP Youth Academy is the youth development division of the club and hosts U23, U19, U17 and U15 youth teams.

 Player accolades

-Portuguese Top Goalscorer
+Portuguese League Top Goalscorer

-The Portuguese League top scorer was awarded the Silver Shoe from 1934 to 1935 until 1951–52.
-Since the 1952–53 season, the sports newspaper A Bola awards the Silver Ball prize.
+The top scorer in the Portuguese League received the Bota de Prata from 1934/1935 to 1951/1952.
+Since the 1952/1953 season, the honour has been awarded by the sports newspaper A Bola, which awards the Bola de Prata.